FarisZR/FarisZR.com/content/post/go-paperless-with-ai-and-Nextcloud/index.en.md

 Filter Sources: Consumption folder

 Filter path: `/usr/src/paperless/consume/$USERNAME`
-This matches any file imported from a specifc directory
+This matches any file imported from a specific directory

 you can also use wildcards to match any file with the username in its directory by just writing `*$USERNAME*`